This article may contain compensated links. Please read disclaimer for more info.

 Nice is another of the most beautiful cities France has to offer in the south.
 The capital of the French Riviera is a great destination all year round: a buzzing sea city in the summer and a relaxing sunny place for a winter break in France.

 Nice is also the perfect starting point for a fun French Riviera road trip.
-If you don’t want to change hotel every second day, there are beautiful day trips from Nice too.
+You can also visit many beautiful places on day trips from Nice.

 Where to stay in Nice: